-- use HPC time under reasonable usage guidelines and policies - specify parallel simulation parameters, e.g. number of cores, memory per core/node, estimated job run time etc. - query job status, and request automatic notification of job completion - securely access and download output results
+- use HPC time under reasonable usage guidelines and policies • specify parallel simulation parameters, e.g. number of cores, memory per core/node, estimated job run time etc. - query job status, and request automatic notification of job completion - securely access and download output results

-The project's PI and Co-PIs will obtain community allocations on HPC clusters and other resources through NSF and other organizations; during the initial development phase, NSG tests have accessed HPC hardware through XSEDE.
+The PI and Co-PIs of this project will obtain community allocations on HPC clusters and other resources through NSF and other organizations.
 Users may employ this community account to submit jobs, and those who have their own allocations will also be able to use their time via the NSG.

-The NSG will simplify the task of uploading model source code and running simulations (Figs. 2 and 4).
-It will offer a selection of commonly used neural simulators that are optimally installed on various HPC resources, and will distribute jobs transparently across those resources while providing elegant recovery from failures and minimizing job loss due to system/hardware errors.
+The NSG will provide a web portal based user environment for uploading model source code and running simulations (Figs. 2 and 4).
+It will offer a selection of commonly used neural simulators that are optimally installed on various HPC resources.
+It will distribute jobs transparently across those resources while providing elegant recovery from failures and minimizing job loss due to system/hardware errors.

 The NSG will also provide